byxorna/led-projects/README.md

 - Release the MODE button
 - The Core now is in the DFU mode.

+## TODO

+* [ ] add a double buffering system for changing how crossfades work between patterns
+* [ ] setup new pattern that waves intensity, color, and color offset entirely with noise generators
+* [x] setup new pattern that waves intensity, color, and color offset into the color wave

 ## Ideas

 ### mesh timing protocol